Surgical Procedures: Surgery and Staging for Colon Cancer

 • Take all medications as told.

-• Go back to your normal activities within 1-3 weeks.
-This could include work (depending on your type of work), light physical activity, driving, walking up stairs, and sexual activity when advised.
+• Go back to your normal activities within 1 to 3 weeks.
+This might include work (depending on your type of work), light physical activity, driving, walking up stairs, and sexual activity when advised.

 • Do not drive while taking narcotic medications.